-9.3 Nominations for election of members to any office or for membership of the Committee shall be made in writing by the proposer and seconder to the Secretary not later than twenty-one days prior to the date of the Annual General Meeting.
-The nominee shall be required to indicate in writing on the nomination form, his/her willingness to stand for election.
+9.3 Nominations for election of members as Executive Officers or for membership of the Committee shall be made in writing by the proposer and seconder (who shall be aged at least 18 years) to the Secretary not later than twenty-one days prior to the date of the Annual General Meeting.
+The nominee shall be required to indicate in writing their willingness to stand for election.

 10 Special General Meeting

 10.1 A Special General Meeting may be called at any time by the Committee.